jbird186/foresee/README.md

 ### Self-compilation

 After the compiler has been bootstrapped, it can re-compile itself into assembly.
-Example for x86-64 Linux (nasm): `./target/compiler ./src/main.4c ./target/compiler.asm x86_64-linux-nasm -Istd/ -O`
+Example for x86-64 Linux (fasm): `./target/compiler ./src/main.4c ./target/compiler.asm x86_64-linux-fasm -Istd/ -O`